lbeverly/docs/sshkeys.md

 any commands it wants as though the user had input them; all without ever seeing the private key.

-The SSH Protocol has a solution for this problem, it is called host-key validation, and it is essentially the same thing as the Public Key Authentication explained above, but backwards.
+The SSH Protocol has a solution for this problem called host-key validation, and it is essentially the same thing as the Public Key Authentication explained above, but backwards.
 The server authenticates itself to the client by proving that it has the private key corresponding to a public key known to the client.
 The problem with this solution is that the public key must be known to the client in advance.
 (Just as with public key authentication before certificate based authentication.)
 As a solution to this, certificate-based host-key validation is also supported in openssh, but getting revocations to client machines is considerably less reliable than getting them to servers, which was already a hard problem.

 By providing a secure, out-of-band mechanism to exchange the public key of all your hosts, ScaleFT ensures that your SSH client will always have the correct